 The third component in the Alnitak system is a 4th magnitude B0-type star which orbits the main pair every 1,500 years.
 There is a 9th magnitude star along the same line of sight, but it is unclear whether it is physically related to the system or just an optical companion.

-Alnitak lies near the nebulous region IC 434, whose light is blocked by the Horsehead Nebula, a famous dark nebula in Orion.
+Alnitak is located near the nebulous region IC 434, whose light is blocked by the Horsehead Nebula, a famous dark nebula in Orion.
 Other notable deep sky objects in this region are the emission nebula NGC 2024, also known as the Flame Nebula, and the reflection nebula NGC 2023.

 Alnilam, also known as ε Orionis (Epsilon Orionis) or 46 Orionis, is the middle star of the Orion’s Belt.
 It is located at a distance of 1,340 light years from Earth.
 The star is a large blue supergiant with a visual magnitude of 1.70 and an absolute magnitude of -6.37.
 Alnilam is the 30th brightest star in the sky and the fourth brightest in Orion constellation, after Rigel, Betelgeuse and Bellatrix.
 It has the stellar classification B0 Ia and is also classified as an Alpha Cygni type variable, which is to say it is a supergiant star that exhibits non-radial pulsations, with some portions of its surface contracting while others expand.